 What is a donor-advised fund?

-A donor-advised fund (DAF) is like a charitable investment account, for the sole purpose of supporting charitable organizations you care about.
-When you contribute cash, securities, or other assets to a donor-advised fund at a public charity, you are generally eligible to take an immediate tax deduction.
+A donor advised fund (DAF) is like a charitable investment account, with the sole purpose of supporting charitable organizations you care about.
+When you contribute cash, securities or other assets to a donor-advised fund at a public charity, you are generally eligible to take an immediate tax deduction.

 Why open a donor-advised fund?

 Donor-advised funds enable donors to qualify for a current year tax deduction and recommend grants at a later time at their convenience or when the charitable assets have had a chance to grow.
 DAFs also make it easier to donate appreciated investments or assets that may be more difficult for charities to accept directly.

 Individuals, families, companies, foundations and other entities may open a donor-advised fund.

 What amount do I need to start a fund?

 Donor-advised funds can be established with an initial contribution of $5000 or more.

 Can I make additional contributions to the fund?
 Is there a minimum amount?

 You are encouraged to make additional contributions to the fund.
 You will be entitled to take a tax deduction each time you make an additional gift of any size.
 Other people (or corporations) can also make gifts to your fund.
 There is no minimum contribution amount.